EdDaWord/Angular2vsReactRedux/README.md

  ##### Presenter components
  - Get data through props, and display data.
  - Usually have DOM markup (JSX) of it’s own and contains Styles of it’s own.
- - Have no dependencies on the rest of the app: Redux Stores
+ - Have no dependencies on the rest of the app: Redux Stores.
- - Don’t specify how the data is loaded or mutated
+ - Don’t specify how the data is loaded or mutated.
  - Receive data and callbacks exclusively via props (what’s passed in via the parent).
- - Rarely have their own state, when it does it’s UI state rather than data
+ - Rarely have their own state, when it does it’s UI state rather than data.
- - Written as `functional components` unless they need state, lifecycle hooks, or performance optimizations
+ - Written as `functional components` unless they need state, lifecycle hooks, or performance optimizations.
- - Examples: Page, sidebar, Story, UserInfo, List `//ReactRedux-table/src/presenter`
+ - Examples: Page, sidebar, Story, UserInfo, List.
+ `//ReactRedux-table/src/presenter`

  ##### Container component:
- - Are concerned with how things work
+ - Are concerned with how things work.
- - Usually don’t have DOM markup (JSX) of it’s own except for wrapping divs, and no styles for itself
+ - Usually don’t have DOM markup (JSX) of it’s own except for wrapping divs, and no styles for itself.
- - Provide the data and behaviors to presenter components or other container components (it’s children)
+ - Provide the data and behaviors to presenter components or other container components (it’s children).
- - Call Redux actions and provide these as callbacks to the presentational components
+ - Call Redux actions and provide these as callbacks to the presentational components.
- - Serve as a data source (Stateful)
+ - Serve as a data source (Stateful).
  - Usually generated using higher order components:
-  - connect() → React + Redux,
+  - connect() → React + Redux.
-  - createContainer() → Relay
+  - createContainer() → Relay.
-  - Container.create() → Flux Utils
+  - Container.create() → Flux Utils.
- - Examples: UserPage, FollwersSidebar, StoryContainer, FollowedUserList `//ReactRedux-table/src/containers`
+ - Examples: UserPage, FollwersSidebar, StoryContainer, FollowedUserList.
+ `//ReactRedux-table/src/containers`

 ##### [Thinking in React / thinking in components](https://facebook.github.io/react/docs/thinking-in-react.html)